splunk/observability-workshop/CONTRIBUTING.md

 ## Contributing to the Observability Workshop

-When working on the workshop, we advise that you review your changes locally before committing them.
+When working on the workshop, we advise that you review your changes locally before committing them, although we prefer Pull Requests.
 Use the `hugo server` command to live preview your changes (as you type) on your local machine.

 ## Install Go & Hugo